 LH Learning Hour Content Learning Objective Goal Title Fine Learning Objective Description 1 Thoughts about meetings online An understanding of what constitutes a good online meeting You can explain the expression "the good meeting" in relation to digital meetings.
 You can reflect on the importance of form, content and relationships for an online meeting.
 You can reflect on time and rhythm in relation to planning an online meeting.
 You can reflect on what is especially important to consider as a facilitator when it comes to online meetings (compared to offline).
 You can reflect on the success factors for successful online meetings.
 2 To plan an online meeting An increased ability to plan an online meeting You can describe the framework for an online meeting where you act as a facilitator.
 You can formulate a relevant purpose for an online meeting.
+You can plan an online meeting based on thoughts about the good meeting.
+You can reflect on trade-offs made during the work with the planning.
+You can explain which digital tools have been chosen in order to contribute to participation and collaboration.
 3 Exercise during panic-free time An increased ability to act as critical friend You can explain the planning of an imaginary meeting.
-2. You can describe important things to consider in order to bring about "the good meeting".
+You can describe important things to consider in order to bring about "the good meeting".
 You can lead a scheduled meeting for some other participants.
 You can participate in other people's planned arrangements.
 You can ask constructive circular questions to other facilitators.
 4 Feedback (or Feed Forward) An increased ability to provide and use feedback You can give constructive feedback to other participants.
-You can reflect on the feedback received from other participants y You can formulate a concrete goal that you want to develop in 5 An increased understanding of designing and running offline and online meetings You can give examples of important lessons that you have learned through CU16 and CU19.
+You can reflect on the feedback received from other participants.
+You can formulate a concrete goal that you want to develop in relation to the role as facilitator.
+You can give suggestions on how different goals can be achieved.
+You can reflect on the similarities and differences between meetings offline and online.
+5 Conclusions An increased understanding of designing and running offline and online meetings You can give examples of important lessons that you have learned through CU16 and CU19.
 You can reflect on how the choice of digital meeting tools affects online meetings.
 You can reflect on success factors in relation to your planned meeting online.
 You can describe what you want to develop in the future in order to lead even better meetings online.
 You can reflect on what is important for a facilitator in a digital context.